aws/aws-cdk-rfcs/text/0507-subnets.md

 subnet size within a group are some of the things users can control.

 While this is ideal for beginners, more advanced users need a level of control that the construct doesn't afford.
-We have an open GitHub issue to track this theme, which has received 116 reactions so far.
-"CDK should follow the cloud-formation interface!
+We have an open [GitHub issue](https://github.com/aws/aws-cdk/issues/5927) to track this theme, which has received 116 reactions so far.
+In the top-rated comment in that issue, one user complains: "CDK should follow the cloud-formation interface!
 Do not tie our hands, let us build.
 If you want to add a 'convenience' wrapper, do so, but do not force this on us.
-CDK is a tool not a prescription for how to build", complained one user.
-"I have been given a design brief that details out exact subnets, IP address ranges, NACL, Routing etc. CDK does not allow the user to follow such a brief", explained another.
+CDK is a tool not a prescription for how to build", a point that was further elaborated by another user: "I have been given a design brief that details out exact subnets, IP address ranges, NACL, Routing etc. CDK does not allow the user to follow such a brief".

 ### Why should we _not_ do this?